Optical quantum memory for noble-gas spins based on spin-exchange collisions: Introduction

 Optical quantum memories enable the storage and retrieval of an optical signal while preserving its quantum properties.
 In quantum information science, they can function as variable delay lines, leaving a quantum state unchanged during the memory operation \citep{Tittel-review-nature-photonics}.
 Optical quantum memories are vital for applications such as quantum repeaters in long-distance quantum communication \citep{Gisin-repeaters,DLCZ,zellinger,Heshami}, conversion of heralded photons to on-demand single photons \citep{de-Riedmatten-rare-earth-PRL-2019,Wang-2019,Polzik-single-photon}, synchronization of optical quantum computation \citep{oPTICAL-QUANTUM-COMPUTING-SCIENCE}, distribution of entanglement \citep{Kimble-2008,entang1}, and metrology beyond the standard quantum limit \citep{Polzik-2011,Lvovsky-2008,Yudin-2010,Kominis-2008,Kong-2020}.

 Existing quantum memories are based on actual delay lines and cavities \citep{Tittel-review-nature-photonics} or on a reversible mapping onto coherent excitations in matter \citep{Polzik-RMP-2010}.
-The latter relies on strong light-matter coupling, known as the cooperativity, or the collective cooperativity in ensembles.
+The latter relies on strong light-matter coupling, known as the cooperativity (or the collective cooperativity in ensembles) which determines the memory efficiency \citep{Gorshkov-PRL,Gorshkov1,Gorshkov2}.
 The mapping process employs a variety of schemes, including electromagnetically induced transparency (EIT) \citep{Novikova-review,Lukin-2003,Fleischhauer-EIT,Duan-2020}, off-resonant Raman interaction \citep{Raman1,Raman2,Raman3}, teleportation via the Faraday interaction \citep{Polzik-coherent-state-memory,Polzik-2002,Pinard-teleportation}, and a range of echo techniques \citep{Buchler-GEM,CRIB}.
-Solid media, such as defects in diamonds and rare-earth-doped crystals \citep{Lukin-SIV,Halfmann,Serrano-rare-earth}, as well as cold and warm atomic gases, primarily alkali-metal atoms \citep{Lukin-PRL-2001,Eisaman-2005,Katz-storage-of-light-2018,Goldfarb-CPO,Riedmatten-rydberg-memory,Kuzmich-2013}, are utilized.
-The memory efficiency is determined by the cooperativity, while the storage duration (memory lifetime) is governed by the isolation of the matter excitation from the environment.
-Generally, high memory efficiencies are achieved with sub-millisecond memory lifetimes, whereas memories with longer lifetimes typically suffer from low efficiencies \citep{Buchler-efficiency-storageTime-review}.
+Different media can be utilized for the memory, including solid media, such as defects in diamonds and rare-earth-doped crystals \citep{Lukin-SIV,Halfmann,Serrano-rare-earth}, as well as gaseous medium, primarily cold or warm atomic alkali-metal atoms \citep{Lukin-PRL-2001,Eisaman-2005,Katz-storage-of-light-2018,Goldfarb-CPO,Riedmatten-rydberg-memory,Kuzmich-2013}.

+{The length of time for which the memory can store the information (memory lifetime) is governed by the isolation of the matter excitation from the environment.
+Crystals doped with rare-earth ions have demonstrated lifetimes up to a millisecond for storage of non-classical light \citep{EuMiliSecQuantum_PRL2017,RiedmattenSolidStateShortStorage,TittelSolideStateShortStorage} and up to an hour for storage of coherent light, with sub-percent efficiency and at cryogenic temperatures \citep{Halfmann,EuOneHourClassic_NatureComm2021}.
+As some ions feature direct optical access and hours-long coherence times \citep{EuSixHoursClassic_Nature2015,EuOneHourClassic_NatureComm2021}, they can potentially be utilized as quantum memories with hours-long lifetimes once their efficiency is improved. }